radareorg/radare2-book/introduction/overview.md

 ###ragg2

-Ragg2 is a frontend for r_egg, compile programs into tiny binaries for x86-32/64 and arm.
+Ragg2 is a frontend for r_egg.
+It's used to compile programs into tiny binaries for x86-32/64 and arm.

 ###rarun2